Aetopia/ZetaConfig/README.md

 Check out the wiki for the all of the features of Special K: https://wiki.special-k.info

 # Installation
-1. Fetch the latest release from [GitHub Releases](https://github.com/Aetopia/ZetaMod/releases).
+1. Fetch the latest release from [GitHub Releases](https://github.com/Aetopia/ZetaPatcher/releases).
-2. Run `ZetaMod.exe`.
+2. Run `ZetaPatcher.exe`.
-3. Let ZetaMod finish its initialization and optimization process.
+3. Let ZetaPatcher finish its initialization and optimization process.
 4. Launch your game!
 # Uninstallation
 1. Browse Halo Infinite local files.